olulesi/sei-project-1/README.md

 * The app flow is like any normal Tetris game you are to move left to right with the arrow keys.
 * The up arrow key allows you to change the rotation of the shape.
 * The spacebar key allows you to move the shape to the bottom of the grid instantaneously.
-* In addition you are able to see the next shape in a window at the top left as well as the score increasing depending on line breaks.
+* Also you can see the next shape in a window at the top left as well as the score increasing depending on line breaks.

 ## Creating the Game
 ## Plan

 <img src="./styles/images/project-1Plan.png"/>

-For most of my projects prior to GA, I used [todoist](https://todoist.com/) which is a project planning app similar to Trello but allows you to add multiple layers of subtasks.
+For most of my projects before GA, I used [todoist](https://todoist.com/) which is a project planning app similar to Trello but allows you to add multiple layers of subtasks.

 I broke my project up based on the key components of the Tetris game and moved from column to column as I progressed in building the game.